 Topic Number 412 - Lump-Sum Distributions

-If you receive a lump-sum distribution from a qualified retirement plan or a qualified retirement annuity and you were born before January 2, 1936, you may be able to elect optional methods of figuring the tax on the distribution.
+If you were born before January 2, 1936, and you receive a lump-sum distribution from a qualified retirement plan or a qualified retirement annuity, you may be able to elect optional methods of figuring the tax on the distribution.
 These optional methods can be elected only once after 1986 for any eligible plan participant.

 What's a Lump-Sum Distribution?

 A lump-sum distribution is the distribution or payment within a single tax year of a plan participant's entire balance from all of the employer's qualified plans of one kind (for example, pension, profit-sharing, or stock bonus plans).
 Additionally, a lump-sum distribution is a distribution that's paid:

 - Because the participant, if an employee, separates from service, or

 - After the participant, if a self-employed individual, becomes totally and permanently disabled.

 You can elect to treat the portion of a lump-sum distribution that's attributable to your active participation in the plan using one of five options:

 - Report the taxable part of the distribution from participation before 1974 as a capital gain (if you qualify) and the taxable part of the distribution from participation after 1973 as ordinary income.

 - Report the taxable part of the distribution from participation before 1974 as a capital gain (if you qualify) and use the 10-year tax option to figure the tax on the part from participation after 1973 (if you qualify).